Free Kitchen Hacks eBook

 Savory French Toast Casserole garnished with fresh diced chives.

-Finish your casserole with the diced chives. e
+Bake and finish with the diced chives.

 How to Properly Store and Reheat Leftover Savory French Toast